Iraq Body Count project: Project statement

 "This is an ongoing human security project which maintains and updates the world's only independent and comprehensive public database of media-reported civilian deaths in Iraq that have resulted from the 2003 military intervention by the USA and its allies.
 The count includes civilian deaths caused by coalition military action and by military or paramilitary responses to the coalition presence (e.g. insurgent and terrorist attacks).
 It also includes excess civilian deaths caused by criminal action resulting from the breakdown in law and order which followed the coalition invasion."

 The project quotes the top US general in Iraq, Tommy Franks, as saying "We don't do body counts".
-The quotation was from a discussion of the Operation Anaconda in Afghanistan and was referring to counts of enemy soldiers killed, in the context of using enemy body counts as a measure of military success.
-The website, which omits the context of the quote, could be said to conflate the meaning of "enemy body count" with "civilian deaths caused" and to imply that the US is not interested in the number of civilian deaths its military operations cause.
+Franks gave this terse answer ("You know we don't do body counts") at Bagram Air Base in answer to journalists' questions on counting casualties during Operation Anaconda in Afghanistan.